 - The full spectrum of traditional publishing houses: Big 5, independent trade publishers, university presses, etc.

-You just found a unique author resource dedicated to people like you—nonfiction authors who want to get their books traditionally published.
+You just found the resource dedicated to nonfiction authors who want to get their books traditionally published.

 Introducing . . .